userthx1138/intune-for-apple-devices/docs/Managing-Apple-Devices-with-Intune.md

 ### Deploy Microsoft Office

 _This will deploy most of the Microsoft Office Suite of apps for Mac.
-We have aready deployed Outlook via the Mac app store and this will reintall it.
+We have already deployed Outlook via the Mac app store and this will reinstall it.
 The reason to have deployed Outlook earlier is for speed.
 In a real world scenario there is no need for the overlap_

 In the **Intune UI**